UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson02/assignment.rst

 going on and no output file is being produced.

-Your goal this week is twofold: You need to use the Python debugger to figure out why the script is not working and you also need to incorporate logging into the script so that someone doing debug can follow the flow of the script.
+Your goal this week is twofold: You need to use the Python debugger to figure out why the script is not working and you also need to incorporate logging into the code so that someone doing debug can follow the flow of the script.

 Here is what you need to do: